StarRocks/killercoda-starrocks/playground/intro.md

 ### Welcome !

-In this scenario we'll give you an instance of StarRocks (our modified quickstart version) for you to play around in.
+In this scenario we'll give you an instance of StarRocks (our container quickstart version) for you to play around in.

 **HAVE FUN**